antzGames/Jolt-libGDX-vs-Godot/README.md

 To run the libGDX HTML build, go into the `libGDX_Export\HTML` directory and run `server.bat` (needs Python installed) from the command line.
 If you do not have Python installed then use Itellij/Android Studio to run the `index.html` file.

-For the libGDX desktop version just import this repo as a gradle project.
+If you are familair with Gradle libGDX projects just import this repo as a gradle project.
 I used Java 17.
+You then can run the libGDX desktop version and the teavm version using Gradle tasks.

 Or you can run the JAR file in `libGDX_Exports` from the command line.
 This is the prefered method if you want to set the thread count.